Two Step (film)

-Two Step is a 2014 American neo-noir thriller film written and directed by Alex R. Johnson and starring Beth Broderick, James Landry Hébert, Skyy Moore, Jason Douglas, and Ashley Rae Spillers.
+Two Step is a 2014 American independent Southern Gothic neo-noir thriller film written and directed by Alex R. Johnson, and starring Beth Broderick, James Landry Hébert, Skyy Moore, Jason Douglas, and Ashley Rae Spillers.
 Moore plays a young adult who, while settling his recently deceased grandmother's affairs with a new friend (Broderick), meets the small-time criminal (Hébert) who conned his grandmother.
 It premiered at the 2014 SXSW film festival on March 9, 2014, and was released theatrically on July 31, 2015.

 Plot

 James, a young adult from El Paso, comes to Austin to visit his grandmother, only for her to die shortly after his arrival.
 His grandmother's lawyer, Ray Mance, tells James that she knew she was ill and made it easy for James to claim his inheritance of $85,000.
 While staying at his grandmother's house, James meets her next-door neighbor, Dot, a middle-aged dance instructor.
 After consoling him, Dot invites James to drinks at a local bar, and the two get to know each other better.
 James says that his parents' deaths made college awkward for him, as he did not wish to interact with people who were always asking about his health.
 After leaving college, he has ended up in Austin, where he knows nobody.
 Though offended that he calls her old, Dot lets him sleep on her couch when he says his grandmother's house is creepy.

 At the same time, Webb, a small-time con man who specializes in grandparent scams, is released from prison and surprises his girlfriend, Amy, by coming home a day early.
 After he angrily chastises her for bringing up an incident in which he broke her nose, she flees the house with the money Webb conned out of senior citizens.
 Duane, a local crime boss, soon visits Webb and gives him two weeks to pay off $10,000 in debts.
 As Dot and James become friendlier, she fends off the attention of Horace, a married police officer with whom she briefly had an affair.
 Desperate for money, Webb pretends to be James and leaves a message that asks for more money on James' grandmother's voicemail.
 James, recognizing the scam, contacts Horace, who apologetically says he can do nothing to help.